Winner of the 2019 Palestine Book Awards, sponsored by the Middle East Monitor (MEMO).

 "Noura Erakat brings a sophisticated understanding of the role of international law over the last century in the Question of Palestine.
 This brilliant book will be of great interest to anyone seeking to understand why the outcome, thus far, to the disposition of the Palestine problem has not been a just one."

-—Rashid Khalidi, author of The Hundred Years' War on Palestine: A History of Settler-Colonial Conquest, 1917-2017
+—Rashid Khalidi, author of The Hundred Years' War on Palestine: Settler-Colonial Conquest and Resistance, 1917-2017